timlrx/tailwind-nextjs-starter-blog/README.md

 images (optional, if none provided defaults to socialBanner in siteMetadata config) authors (optional list which should correspond to the file names in `data/authors`.
-Uses `default` if none is specified) layout (optional list which should correspond to the file names in `data/layouts`)
+Uses `default` if none is specified) layout (optional list which should correspond to the file names in `data/layouts`) canonicalUrl (optional, canonical url for the post for SEO)
 ```

 Here's an example of a post's frontmatter: